 You may add color and styles to text that is output in Cobalt Strike's consoles.
-The \c, \U , and \c escapes tell Cobalt Strile how to format text.
-These escapes are parsed inside of doublequoted strings only.
+The \c , \c , and \c escapes tell Cobalt Strile how to format text.
+These escapes are parsed inside of double-quoted strings only.

-The \cx escape colors the text that comes after it.
+The \colors escape colors the text that comes after it.
 X specifies the color.
 Your color choices are: